Hikaaruu/Sentia/README.md

 The project follows a strict layered architecture to ensure separation of concerns, testability, and scalability:

 - **`Sentia.Domain`** – The enterprise core.
-Contains fundamental business entities (`Chat`, `Message`, `ChatParticipant`), enums, and domain events.
-It has absolutely zero external project dependencies.
+Contains fundamental business entities (`Chat`, `Message`, `ChatParticipant`) and enums.
 - **`Sentia.Application`** – The use-case orchestrator.
-Houses all business logic using CQRS via MediatR (e.g., `SendMessageCommand`, `GetUserChatsQuery`).
+Houses all business logic using CQRS via MediatR.
 It includes DTOs, FluentValidation rules, and custom MediatR pipeline behaviors for Cross-Cutting Concerns (Validation and Authorization).
 - **`Sentia.Infrastructure.Persistence`** – The data layer.
-Manages SQL Server access containing the EF Core `ApplicationDbContext`, Fluent API entity configurations, migrations, and highly optimized read-only data access using Dapper (`ChatQueryService`).
+Manages SQL Server access containing the EF Core `ApplicationDbContext`, Fluent API entity configurations, migrations, and read-only data access using Dapper.
 - **`Sentia.Infrastructure.Cognitive`** – The AI layer.
 Isolated integration with Azure Cognitive Services for Text Analytics.
 It implements a thread-safe `System.Threading.Channels` queue to offload sentiment processing from the main web threads.
 - **`Sentia.Infrastructure.RealTime`** – The WebSocket layer.
 Encapsulates the Azure SignalR `ChatHub`, mapping user connections to SignalR groups, and manages live user states via the `PresenceTracker`.
 - **`Sentia.API`** – The presentation/entry point.
 Exposes RESTful Controllers, configures Dependency Injection, handles JWT Bearer Authentication, enforces API Rate Limiting, maps global exceptions to `ProblemDetails`, and hosts the `SentimentBackgroundWorker`.